jeyla-danishyanabuzar/Music-Blog-Website-Template/README.md

 # Music-Blog-Website-Project

-## A Responsive Music Blog Website Design Using HTML & CSS Only written in VS Code
+## A Responsive Music Blog Website Design Using HTML & CSS Only.

 This website is an example that was built for showing how to create a custom BLOG-Website from scratch using HTML and CSS.
 Every part of the project is sample code which shows how to do the following: